kumahq/kuma/docs/madr/decisions/015-retry-policy.md

 Even though it's possible to place a retry policy on the inbound routes, it doesn't seem like there is a value in it.
-Retries create an additional load on the service, that's why it's not in the interest of service owners to place retries on the inbounds.
+We won't add inbound retries mostly because retries create additional load on the service.
-Most of the time retrying of the request is a client's concern.
+Most of the time retrying requests is a client's concern.

 #### Top level